Kellegher History, Family Crest & Coats of Arms

 Early History of the Kellegher family

-Another 173 words (12 lines of text) covering the years 101 and 1014 are included under the topic Early Kellegher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kellegher research.
+Another 87 words (6 lines of text) covering the years 101 and 1014 are included under the topic Early Kellegher History in all our PDF Extended History products and printed products wherever possible.

 Kellegher Spelling Variations

 The scribes who created documents long before either the Gaelic or English language resembled their standardized versions of today recorded words as they sounded.
 Consequently, in the Middle Ages the names of many people were recorded under different spellings each time they were written down.
 Research on the Kellegher family name revealed numerous spelling variations, including Kelleher, O'Kelleher, Kellehar, Kellegher and others.

 Early Notables of the Kellegher family (pre 1700)